abdulsamadayoade/Spaces/README.md

 # Spaces
- A landing page for searching and booking co-working spaces
+ A simple web component for a co-working space booking platform.